-You can now view the general schedule and topics for this year's Partnering for Cures meeting, which brings together hundreds of decision-makers from across diseases who are motivated by the same mission: To reduce the time and cost of getting new therapies from discovery to patients.
+The list of Partnering for Cures speakers is growing.
+Check out this great lineup Nov.
+13 to 15 in New York!
+Partnering for Cures brings together hundreds of decision-makers from across diseases who are motivated by the same mission: to reduce the time and cost of getting new therapies from discovery to patients.
 More details will be added throughout the summer.
-Register today.

 FasterCures is an action tank that works across sectors and diseases to improve the effectiveness and efficiency of the medical research enterprise.
 FasterCures, a center of the Milken Institute, is nonpartisan and independent of interest groups.